COBB 3" Stainless Steel Downpipe with a Catalytic Converter for all 2013-2014 Focus STs.

 - Installation Instructions

 Full stainless steel construction means the COBB downpipe holds up to the elements extremely well with high quality metal.
 Beautiful TIG welds seal all seams perfectly, resulting in zero exhaust leaks.
 CNC mandrel bent tubing creates the perfect fit every time for a no-hassle installation.
 Tubing is 3" in diameter with a 4" flex section.
 The COBB downpipe features a 200 cell count Magnaflow catalytic converter.
-The high flowing cat decreases restriction for better exhaust flow while staying street legal.
+The high flowing cat decreases restriction for better exhaust flow while.
 The COBB downpipe bolts up to your factory turbo with a V-band flange as well as your factory or stock style aftermarket cat-back.
 Includes 2-1/2" and 3" gaskets to match stock or aftermarket cat-backs.